-I'm Hampus Kraft, a 23-year-old software developer from Sweden.
-I'm nearing completion of my BSc in Computer Engineering at KTH Royal Institute of Technology.
+I'm Hampus Kraft, a 23-year-old software developer from Sweden, nearing completion of my BSc in Computer Engineering at KTH Royal Institute of Technology.
 You can find my LinkedIn page here.
+In Sweden, our resident and company registration databases are public records.
+I'm an open book!

 Fluxer in 60 seconds

-Discord's network effect is hard to beat head-on, so I'm focusing where switching is already plausible: technical users and communities that value control and transparency, and want software they can run on their own terms.
-Others may simply prefer a European-owned instance run without exploiting its users, with clearer incentives.
+Fluxer can succeed without Discord getting worse.
+Discord's network effect is hard to beat head-on, so I'm starting where switching is already plausible: technical users and communities that value control and transparency, and want software they can run on their own terms.
+But you do not need to be technical for Fluxer to be yours: many people simply prefer a European-owned instance with clearer incentives and no appetite for squeezing users.

 Now, my backstory